 Make sure you check out other awesome industry videos on the Māia website.

 To become a graphic designer, you need to have a tertiary qualification in graphic design, media arts or visual communication.

 You also need to have a portfolio of work to show potential employers.

 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include design and visual communication (graphics), digital technologies, English, te reo Māori, art history, maths and painting, sculpture, photography, printmaking combined.

 - problem solvers

 - good at communicating, and able to work well in a team.

 You need to be artistic, methodical and detail orientated.
 You also need to be able to think laterally, be curious and be willing to learn.

 Useful experience for graphic designers includes:

-- art or design work or courses
+- art or design work

 - advertising or marketing work